nzangi/Django-React-BlogPost/README.md

 ## Project Desc : BlogPost Web Application
-The project uses Django-Rest_Framework for backend,PostgresSQL
-for database and React Js for frontend.
+The project uses Django Rest Framework for backend,PostgresSQL for database and React Js for frontend.
 The system will enable users to post ,edit their post,delete, comment on other peoples posta and comments.
-It gives users a user freindly system where teh users can interact with the system
+It gives users a user friendly system where teh users can interact with the system

 ## Features
 - **User Management**: Easily add, update, and delete user post information.